Kevintehcoder/FIRSTFULLGAMEREPOSITORY/README.md

 # FIRSTGAME Code
-Code written for my first year on an FTC robotics team, implementing autonomous movement and shooter control.
+Code written for my first EVER game in unity, a 2D top down dungeon explorer with 2 bosses and 3 enemies.

 ## Tech Used
 * C#